signalfx/signalflow-client-js/README.md

    <script src="build/signalflow.js" type="text/javascript"></script>
    ```

-   Once loaded, signalfx global is created(window.signalfx).
+   Once loaded, a global ``signalfx`` object is available in the browser.
 Note that the built file only includes the SignalFlow package.

 ## License